moritalous/bedrock-mcp-streamlit/README.md

 # Bedrock Chat with MCP tool

-This is a chat application built with Streamlit that integrates with MCP (Model Context Protocol) tools.
+This is a chat application built with Streamlit and integrated with the MCP (Model Context Protocol) tool.

 ## Overview

+Bedrock Chat with MCP tool is a chat application built with Streamlit and integrated with the MCP (Model Context Protocol) tool.

-The application uses Langchain and Bedrock to create a chat model, using the model specified in `config.json` as a parameter for Langchain's `init_chat_model` function (see [https://python.langchain.com/docs/how_to/chat_models_universal_init/](https://python.langchain.com/docs/how_to/chat_models_universal_init/)).
-It interacts with MCP (Model Context Protocol) servers defined in `mcp_config.json` to access various tools.
-MCP is an open protocol that standardizes how applications provide context to LLMs (see [https://modelcontextprotocol.io/](https://modelcontextprotocol.io/)).
-The chat history is saved in YAML files.
-The `util.py` module defines `MessageProcessor` and its subclasses, which handle the processing of messages using different models.
+This application uses Langchain and Bedrock to create a chat model and uses the model specified in `config.json` as a parameter in Langchain's `init_chat_model` function ([https://python.langchain.com/docs/how_to/chat_models_universal_init/](https://python.langchain.com/docs/how_to/chat_models_universal_init/)).
+It interacts with the MCP (Model Context Protocol) server defined in `mcp_config.json` and accesses various tools.
+MCP is an open protocol that standardizes how applications provide context to LLM ([https://modelcontextprotocol.io/](https://modelcontextprotocol.io/)).
+Chat history is stored in a YAML file.
+The `util.py` module defines `MessageProcessor` and its subclasses to handle message processing using different models.

+The `config.json` file allows you to configure the LLM model to use, where the chat history files are stored, etc.
+The `mcp_config.json` file describes the configuration of the MCP server.

+In the Streamlit sidebar, you can configure the following:
+- Select LLM model
+- Change chat history directory
+- Change MCP configuration file
+- Select past chat history

 ## Features

 - Chat interface using Streamlit
 - Integration with MCP tools
-- Uses Langchain and Bedrock for chat model
+- Use Langchain and Bedrock for chat model
+- LLM model etc. can be configured in `config.json`
+- MCP tool integration
+- Use Langchain and Bedrock
-- Reads MCP server configurations from `mcp_config.json`
+- Read MCP server settings from `mcp_config.json`

-## Dependencies

-- streamlit
-- langchain
-- langchain-aws
-- langchain_mcp_adapters
+- Save chat history in YAML format
+- Can change settings from Streamlit sidebar

 ## Setup

-1. Install the dependencies:
+1. Install dependencies:

     ```bash
     pip install streamlit langchain langchain-aws langchain_mcp_adapters
     ```

-2. Configure the MCP servers in `mcp_config.json`.
+2. Configure MCP server in `mcp_config.json`.

-3. Run the application:
+3. Run the application.

     ```bash
     streamlit run src/main.py